TaleSpin: Reception

-IGN listed TaleSpin as the 81st best cartoon in the Top 100 Animated TV Shows.
+In 2009, IGN listed TaleSpin as the 81st best animated series in its list of the Top 100 Animated TV Shows.

 Comics

 A monthly comic book based on the show was published by the Disney subsidiary W. D. Publications, Inc. as part of their Disney Comics line in 1991, running for eleven issues, including a four-issue limited series called "Take Off" based on the series premiere episode Plunder & Lightning, which was published between January and April, followed by a series of seven regular issues published between June and December.
 Bobbi J.G.
 Weiss was the writer for regular issues 1–4 and 6–7, while "Take Off" was adapted from Plunder & Lightning and regular issue 5 was adapted from episode 35, "The Old Man and the Sea Duck", for both of which Weiss is credited for adaptation.

 The comic's cancellation at the end of 1991 terminated several planned stories that would have revealed pieces of background for the main characters.
-This one seems to be an exception though: Issue 7, "The Long Flight Home", explored Kit's past, and how he joined up with the pirates.
+This one seems to be an exception though: issue #7, "The Long Flight Home", explored Kit's past, and how he joined up with the pirates.
 According to the letter page in #3, a planned story for the comic's annual would have explored the origin of the Iron Vulture.
 In addition, #4–7 would have letters 'answered' by the characters.
 A collected edition called Disney's Cartoon Tales featuring TaleSpin came out in 1991 (ISBN 1-56115-269-2).
 It reprints #4 and 6 from the regular comic book series.
 Subsequent comic stories were also printed in Disney Adventures from 1990 to 1995, and then re-appeared in the Summer 2006 issue of Disney Adventures Comic Zone Magazine, as well as in The Disney Afternoon comic book published by Marvel Comics.

 Although issue #8 of the monthly comic series never made it to print, the end of issue #7 included a preview for it: "Spies in Cape Suzette?!
 There are some mighty mysterious folk sniffing around Shere Khan Industries.
 When Special Agent Booker shows up to handle the problem he finds that battling foreign agents is easier than dealing with Baloo as an assistant in...
 THE SPY WHO BUGGED ME!"

 Video games

 Three different TaleSpin video games were produced.
 One game was a scrolling shooting game published by Capcom for the NES and Game Boy.
-The other two were platform games; one developed by Sega for the Sega Genesis and Game Gear, and the other developed by NEC for the TurboGrafx-16.
-Rebecca, Kit, Baloo, Don Karnage and Shere Khan from Talespin also appeared on cards in the 1993 puzzle game Mickey's Memory Challenge, released for Amiga and DOS, developed by Infogrames.
+The other two were platform games; one developed by Sega for the Genesis and Game Gear, and the other by NEC for the TurboGrafx-16.
+Rebecca, Kit, Baloo, Don Karnage and Shere Khan from Talespin also appeared on cards in the 1993 puzzle game Mickey's Memory Challenge, released for Amiga and MS-DOS compatible operating systems, developed by Infogrames.

 TailSpin (War Thunder parody game)

 Although not an official TaleSpin game, Gaijin's War Thunder 2021 April Fools' Day event called "TailSpin" is apparently related to or inspired by the show.

-This became a game mode for War Thunder again from March 10, 2022 to March 30, 2022.
+This became a game mode for War Thunder again from March 10–30, 2022.